-The practice is rated as good for providing safe services.
+The practice is rated as requires improvement for providing safe services.

-- There was an effective system in place for reporting and recording significant events and all staff were encouraged to raise significant events. - Lessons were shared to make sure action was taken to improve safety in the practice. - When things went wrong patients received reasonable support, truthful information, and a written apology.
-They were told about any actions to improve processes to prevent the same thing happening again. - The practice had clearly defined and embedded systems, processes and practices in place to keep patients safe and safeguarded from abuse. - Risks to patients were assessed and well managed.
+- There was a system in place for reporting and recording significant events but there was no evidence that an overview of patterns and trends was taking place. - The practice told us that when things went wrong patients received reasonable support, truthful information, and a written apology.
+They were told about any actions to improve processes to prevent the same thing happening again. - The practice had clearly defined and embedded systems, processes and practices in place to keep patients safeguarded from abuse. - The practice lacked a variety of risk assessments including health and safety and fire safety. - Recruitment files for staff were missing information which included proof of identification, proof of indemnity cover and signed contracts.